CKI-project/meta/reporting_design.md

 * "merge.source" directory containing what is required as the input by the "Build" stage.
-* "merge.log" - diagnostics output of the merging attempt.
 * "merge.report" - report text, as described above
 * "merge.result" - stage result status, as described above